-- Poly This is the method of choice when there are only two images and time is not an issue.
+Polynomial.
+This is the method of choice when there are only two images and time is not an issue.
 It is clearly superior to all other methods, except perhaps Poly-Abs.
 In fact, it is optimum under the assumption of a Gaussian noise model.
-It is affine and projective-invariant. - Poly-Abs This is guaranteed to find the global minimum of sum of magnitude of image error.
+It is affine and projective invariant.
+Poly-Abs.
+This is guaranteed to find the global minimum of sum of magnitude of image error.
 This may be a better model for image noise, placing less emphasis on larger errors.
 It seems to give slightly better 3D error results.
-Otherwise it does not behave much differently from Poly and it is affine and projective-invariant. - Mid-point This is not a method that one could recommend in any circumstances.
+Otherwise it does not behave much differently from Polynomial and it is affine and projective-invariant.
+Midpoint.
+This is not a method that one could recommend in any circumstances.
 Even for Euclidean reconstruction it is no better than other linear methods, such as Linear-LS, which beats it in most other respects.
-It is neither affine nor projective-invariant. - Linear-Eigen The main advantage is speed and simplicity.
-It is neither affine nor projective-invariant. - Linear-LS This has the advantage of being affine-invariant, but should not be used for projective reconstruction. - Iterative-Eigen This method gives very good results, markedly better than Linear-Eigen, but not quite as good as Poly.
-It may easily be generalized to several images, and is almost projective-invariant.
-The big disadvantage is occasional non-convergence, which occurs often enough to be a problem.
-It must be used with a back-up method in case of non-convergence.

-Iterative-LS This method is similar in performance and properties to Linear-Eigen, but should not be used for projective reconstruction, since it does not handle points at infinity well.
-On the other hand it is affine-invariant.
+It is neither affine nor projective invariant.
+Linear-Eigen.
+The main advantage is speed and simplicity.
+It is neither affine nor projective invariant.

+Linear-LS.
+This has the advantage of being affine invariant, but should not be used for projective reconstruction.
+Iterative-Eigen.
+This method gives very good results, markedly better than Linear-Eigen, but not quite as good as Polynomial.
+It may easily be generalized to several images and is almost projective invariant.
+The big disadvantage is occasional nonconvergence, which occurs often enough to be a problem.
+It must be used with a backup method in case of nonconvergence.
+Iterative-LS.
+This method is similar in performance and properties to Linear-Eigen but should not be used for projective reconstruction, since it does not handle points at infinity well.
+On the other hand it is affine invariant.
 In summary, the Polynomial or Poly-Abs method is the method of choice for almost all applications.
 The Poly-Abs method seems to give slightly better 3D reconstruction results.
 Both these methods are stable, provably optimal, and relatively easy to code.
 For Euclidean reconstruction, the linear methods are a possible alternative choice, as long as 2D error is not important.
 However, for affine or projective reconstruction situations, they may be orders of magnitude inferior.
+ACKNOWLEDGMENTS Thanks to Paul Beardsley and Andrew Zisserman for making the calibration images and data available to us.